 Ease of Use

-Extender: Extenders are easy to plug in but hard to place correctly.
+- WiFi Extender: WiFi extenders are easy to plug in but hard to place correctly.
 You often need trial and error to find a good spot.
 Settings are basic, but some models lack apps.

 Verdict: Mesh WiFi is simpler, smarter, and easier to control.